litaio/lita/README.md

 * It's written in Ruby.
 * It exposes the full power of Redis rather than using it to serialize JSON.
 * Is easy to develop and test plugins for with the provied [RSpec](https://github.com/rspec/rspec) extras.
 Lita strongly encourages thorough testing of plugins.
-* It uses uses the Ruby ecosystem's standard tools (RubyGems and Bundler) for plugins.
+* It uses uses the Ruby ecosystem's standard tools (RubyGems and Bundler) for plugin installation and loading.
 * It's thoroughly documented.

+## Is it any good?

+Yes.

 ## Dependencies